CastleDAO/castledao-protocol-v1/README.md

 - [ ] Make a contract to upgrade the generals with some special item obtained by staking a general for some time.
 - [ ] Make the inventory expandable with RUBY purchases
 - [ ] Allow the use of treasure / smol treasures to purchase items, by burning them

+- Items: https://tokenbound.org/ use ERC 6551 for creating backpacks